 - Insert a new row into the cc_yourdb_plugins table with the title of your plugin, the slug you will be using in ComicControl to navigate to it, a short description of the plugin, and the main file the plugin uses.
 For example, if your entire plugin is in plugin-files/my-plugin.php, then you would input my-plugin.php.
 If your plugin is in a folder called my-plugin/ and its main file is plugin-files/my-plugin/index.php, then you would put my-plugin/index.php.

 If you follow these steps, your plugin will be accessible in ComicControl.
-For an example of a basic plugin with samples of how you can switch the plugin functionality based on the URL, please go to the plugins page.
-If you would like your plugin listed, please contact us at firstname.lastname@example.org.
+If you would like your plugin listed on our site, please contact us at email@example.com.

-Once more plugins become available for ComicControl, a guide for newbies will be added here to help add plugins to your ComicControl installation.
+Once more plugins become available for ComicControl, a plugins page and guide for newbies will be added here to help add plugins to your ComicControl installation.